-Qwest's integrated Security Team will assist and cooperate fully in efforts to prevent and correct unauthorized use by informing the GSA Networx PMO or user Agency(s) of suspected fraudulent use.
-Qwest's Networx CPO will consult with Networx Agencies regarding defensive measures the Agencies can use that may reduce their exposure to misuse or abuse associated with the operation of Agency-provided systems, equipment, facilities, or services which are interconnected with Qwest's services.
-Qwest will provide fraud services to the Government for all products and services that are interconnected to Qwest facilities.
-This could include voice services (oneplus, dedicated outbound, dedicated inbound, toll free, calling card, and VoIP).
-I Qwest will partner with the necessary Government representatives to make recommendations on settings that may safeguard their premise equipment from being compromised by unauthorized callers.
+Qwest's integrated Security Team will assist and cooperate fully in efforts to prevent and correct unauthorized use by informing the GSA Networx PMO or Agencies of suspected fraudulent use.
+Qwest's Networx CPO will consult with Networx Agencies regarding defensive measures the Agencies can use that may reduce their exposure to misuse or abuse associated with the operation of Agency-provided systems, equipment, facilities, or services that are interconnected with Qwest's services.

+Qwest will provide fraud

+services to the Government for all products and services that are interconnected to Qwest facilities.
+This includes voice services (one-plus, dedicated outbound, dedicated inbound, toll free, calling card, and VoIP).

+Qwest will partner with the necessary Government representatives to make recommendations on settings that may safeguard their premise equipment from being compromised by unauthorized callers.

 The Government may need to make necessary changes or corrections within their premise equipment to prevent fraud.
-Qwest will partner with the

-Government, to implement necessary network solutions that will address any
+Qwest will partner with the Government, to implement necessary network solutions that will minimize any fraud exposure.

 Qwest regularly monitors network traffic in an effort to identify abnormal calling patterns that may indicate toll fraud.
-Qwest routinely contacts customers when suspected fraud is detected on customer premise equipment, systems, facilities, or services that are interconnected with Qwest services.
+Qwest routinely contacts Agencies when suspected fraud is detected on Agency premise equipment, systems, facilities, or services that are interconnected with Qwest services.

 This network monitoring by Qwest identifies abnormal calling patterns after the fraudulent calling has started.
-Qwest has been successful in identifying fraudulent calling which helps to limit the customer's exposure to fraud resulting from the operation of customer-provided equipment, systems, facilities or services that are interconnected to Qwest's services.
-It is the responsibility of the customer to secure all customer-provided equipment.
+Qwest has been successful in identifying fraudulent calling, which helps to limit the Agency's exposure to fraud resulting from the operation of Agency-provided equipment, systems, facilities or services that are interconnected to Qwest's services.
+It is the responsibility of the Agency to secure all Agency-provided equipment.

 The Networx PMO, while attempting to identify, correct, and minimize the misuse or abuse of their services, can request that Qwest provide assistance by reconfiguring and restricting service that is provided by Qwest.
-At the PMO's request, Qwest will selectively block and take other actions in order to limit or prevent fraud resulting from the operation of customer-provided systems, equipment, facilities, or services.
+At the PMO's request, Qwest will selectively block and take other actions in order to limit or prevent fraud resulting from the operation of Agency-provided systems, equipment, facilities, or services.

-Qwest will, upon request, assist the Government in the referral of all relevant information to State or Federal officials for the purposes of prosecuting those individuals responsible for the abuse or misuse of a customer's service.
+Qwest will, upon request, assist Agencies in the referral of all relevant information to State or Federal officials, for the purposes of prosecuting those individuals responsible for the abuse or misuse of an Agency's service.